paxtonhyde/opportunity-zones/README.md

 - it is adjacent to an LIC and has a median household income of no more than 125% of that tract.

 Governors may nominate up to one-quarter of the LIC tracts in their state, or up to 25 if their state has less than 100 LICs.
 In addition, they may nominate a number of LIC-adjacent tracts up to five percent of the total tracts in the state.
-Designations may be based on data from the 2011-2015 or more recent American Community Survey (ACS) 5-year estimates.<sup>[8](#footnote8)</sup>
+Designations may be based on data from 2011-2015 or more recent American Community Survey (ACS) 5-year estimates.<sup>[8](#footnote8)</sup>

 #### This Study's Method